Migration Change Management Made Easy With File Migration Simulation

 That’s all well and good.
 I love it.
 But what about my user’s sharing habits?

-As part of SkySync’s analysis and simulation capabilities, we gather statistics on a wide variety of sharing attributes as well.
+As part of SkySync’s analysis and file migration simulation capabilities, we gather statistics on a wide variety of sharing attributes as well.
 We can show who’s sharing internally versus externally.
 Who’s generating internal and public links to content.
 Or, on the other hand, who’s not sharing anything at all.
 Who is content being shared to, and what are the most shared folders and files.
 These are all data points that aid in the migration change management process and ease your transition to new platforms.

 Armed with this information, you can now make intelligent decisions to potentially not carry over external sharing for specific users or content.
 Or, alternatively, to group-specific users into migration waves that perform a lot of sharing.